Overcoming negative thinking

 Alex Speed

-Our perception dictates our emotion: the ABC model
+Our perception dictates our emotion: what is the ABC model?

-We know how we are supposed to react – and as leaders we know what that looks like – but no matter how experienced you are, how qualified, how practiced, we are all guilty, at times, of mismanaging our reaction in the moment, and allowing negative thinking or catastrophising of issues outside of our role at work to impact us in professional situations.
+We know how we are supposed to react – and as leaders, we know what that behaviour should look like – but no matter how experienced you are, we can all be guilty of mis-managing our reaction, in the moment.
+Of allowing negative thinking – or catastrophising – to impact how we react, even in professional situations.

-If you have a negative mindset you see the obstacles, the problems, the difficulties in a situation.
-Negative thinking – a negative mindset – can cause stress, anxiety and depression – all of which will add to your difficulties, and build further negativity.
-This negative state of mind also means your body produces an excess of the hormone cortisol, which, if sustained, has a very negative impact on our physical health, as well as mental.
-Your immune system is damaged, you become more prone to infections and viruses, you find it harder to fight them off, you’re weary, drained and…feel more negative.
-Negative mindset exacerbates negative experiences, leading to more negative thinking…a toxic cycle to be trapped in.
+If you have a negative mindset you see the obstacles, the problems, the potential difficulties of a situation.
+Having a negative mindset can cause stress, anxiety and depression – and this causes your body to produce an excess of the hormone cortisol which, if sustained, has a very negative impact on our physical health, as well as mental.
+You are more prone to infections and viruses, find it harder to fight them off, leaving you drained and…feeling even more negative – a toxic cycle to be trapped in.

 The ABC technique explained

-Of course, it’s not that simple; if it were, we’d have just solved issues for millions of people globally, and revolutionised the entire system…but people aren’t automatons who can simply switch off emotions, and we can’t just look at ourselves in the eye and say “think positive” and magically change.
+But we can’t switch off emotions, and we can’t just look at ourselves in the eye and say “think positive”, and magically change.

-What we can do is practice coping techniques and methods that foster positive thinking, creating the environment we need to process challenges, brainstorm solutions, take positive steps, and move forward, no matter what difficulties we face.
+What we can do is practice different methods to foster positive thinking, creating the environment we need to process challenges, brainstorm solutions, take positive steps and move forward, no matter what difficulties we are facing now, or in future.

-One method we use in our coaching is the ABC technique, first suggested by Dr. Albert Ellis.
+One method we use in the Coaching programmes we run is the ABC technique, first suggested by Dr. Albert Ellis.

 ABC stands for: Adversity (or Activating event), Beliefs, Consequences.

-Whether it’s at work or in our personal life we may encounter ‘Adversity’; a perceived problem, obstacle, or difficulty.
-How we think about this adversity creates our ‘Beliefs’.
-These beliefs are how we understand and interpret Adversity.
-This then influences what we do next, which becomes the ‘Consequences’ – our actions and our behaviours.
+Whether it’s at work or in our personal life we all encounter ‘Adversity’; a perceived problem, obstacle, or difficulty.
+How we think about this adversity creates our ‘Beliefs’ – how we understand and interpret that Adversity.
+Our beliefs influence what we do next, which becomes the ‘Consequences’ – our actions and our behaviours.

 Here’s an example: